 Automotive demand for platinum is the single largest demand segment for platinum.
-It has been between 30-44% of total demand in the last five years.
+It has been between 29-42% of total demand in the last five years.
 Autocatalysts Platinum is central to reducing vehicle emissions in vehicles, which must comply with increasingly strict regulations in most countries around the world.
 Autocatalyst demand for platinum is predicted to grow well into the decade, despite the ongoing electrification of transport.
 This is because more platinum per vehicle is needed to achieve lower emissions requirements.
 Platinum already dominates the diesel autocatalyst market; its use in gasoline autocatalysts is growing as it substitutes for more costly palladium.
-Platinum substitution for palladium is also another material driver of demand growth.

-Fuel cell electric vehicles In a fuel cell electric vehicle (FCEV) platinum's superior catalytic and conductive properties turn hydrogen and air into water, producing electricity to power electric cars with zero emissions.
+Fuel cell electric vehicles

+In a fuel cell electric vehicle (FCEV) platinum's superior catalytic and conductive properties turn hydrogen and air into water, producing electricity to power electric cars with zero emissions.
 FCEVs require no charging, refuel in three minutes and offer a range of c.600 km.
 Trucks, buses and other fleet vehicles are leading the growth in FCEVs and refuelling infrastructure is being developed.
-As the decade progresses, platinum automotive demand from FCEVs will grow at an increasing pace, ultimately matching current automotive demand for platinum.
+As the decade progresses, platinum automotive demand from FCEVs will grow at an increasing pace.

-Spark Plugs Platinum is also used to make other vehicle components, including spark plugs and sensors for temperature control, O_2 monitoring to support more CO_2 -efficient engines, and airbags.
+Spark Plugs Platinum is also used to make other vehicle components, including spark plugs and sensors for temperature control, $O_2$ monitoring to support more $CO_2$ -efficient engines, and airbags.

+INDUSTRIAL

-INDUSTRIAL Platinum's diverse industrial uses make up the second largest demand segment, accounting for between 27-36% of total demand in the last five years.
-Glass Platinum's high melting point, stability and noncorrosiveness are vital to the glass making industry, as it can withstand the high temperatures necessary without distortion or causing contamination.
-LED screens and glass fibre are produced using platinum.
+Platinum's diverse industrial uses make up the second largest demand segment, accounting for between 27-36% of total demand in the last five years.

-Industrial demand for platinum has grown at 1.5x the pace of global GDP since 2013
+Industrial demand for platinum has grown at

+1.3x the pace of global GDP since 2013

 Nitric acid

-Norld